 Adaptation to the weather – sort of

 I have to admit, I’m one of them.
 Whenever, I go to the Southwest in summer, I struggle with the heat.
 It didn’t use to be like that.
 In 1995, I had no problem walking thru the Utah desert in 104F (40oC).
-If it gets above 86F (30oC) in summer in the Interior, and it does do that, I say “I’m melting.”
+Today, if it gets above 86F (30oC) in summer in the Interior, and it does do that, I say “I’m melting.” 🙂

 Last week my hubby and I went out for date night at one of our favorite places with a beautiful view on the Chena River.
 Here the Chena curves in such a way that it looks like a small finger lake carved by the glaciers in the ice-age.
 But it’s not.
-Supposedly, the Tanana Valley wasn’t glaciated back then.
+Supposedly, the Tanana Valley wasn’t even glaciated back then in the last ice age!
 The Chena flows into the Tanana.
 That point is my favorite of any Chena River boat tour.

 When we pulled into the parking lot, we saw two fires.
 “What the heck is burning there?”
 I said and walked towards the fire immediately after my hubby had parked the car.
 The two fires were on the deck in pans of about 3/4 yard (0.69 m) in diameter.
 These pans were filled with green material that looked like broken glass of 1.5 inch (3.81 cm) in length and a bit less then an inch (2.54 cm) in the two shorter directions.
 The fire only burned in the center of the pan.